 - I stay in dorms wherever I go but no more than eight people (I’m old, I like privacy).

 - I will cook 50% of my meals.

 - I will spend $112 dollars per week on alcohol.
-That’s the equivalent of two

-	beers per day here.
+That’s the equivalent of two beers per day here.

-	- New Zealand is an adventure travel mecca so while I won’t limit myself in the

-	activities backpackers and travelers come here to do, I am going to be more
+- New Zealand is an adventure-travel mecca, so while I won’t limit myself in the activities backpackers and travelers come here to do, I am going to be selective.

-	selective.

-	I’m doing this to see if I can be a good budget traveler again as well as see

-	how much fun and adventure I can have in New Zealand without destroying my

-	wallet.
-New Zealand is big travel destination for budget travelers and adventure

-	seekers but the real question is: Like limbo, what’s the lowest I can go without

-	falling?
-(Here are the results of my challenge and how much I spent in New
+I’m doing this to see if I can be a good budget traveler again as well as to see how much fun and adventure I can have in New Zealand without destroying my wallet.
+New Zealand is big travel destination for budget travelers and adventure seekers, but the real question is: like limbo, what’s the lowest I can go without falling?
+(Here are the results of my challenge and how much I spent in New Zealand.)

-	Zealand.)

 For more information, visit my guide to New Zealand travel.